ExamProCo/aws-bootcamp-cruddur-2023/journal/week0.md

 "email.com"
 Select: Create Budget

-(2) Set an AWS Budget:
+Set an AWS Budget:
 Select "AWS_Bootcamp_Budget"
 Edit Alerts
 Use default 85% of budgeted amount
 Save

-(3) Generating AWS Credential
+Generated AWS Credential.

-Destroy your root account credentials, Set MFA, IAM role
+Destroyed your root account credentials, Set MFA, IAM role.

-Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
+Used EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.

-Review all the questions of each pillars in the Well Architected Tool (No specialized lens)
+Reviewed all the questions of each pillar in the Well Architected Tool.

-Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts
+Created an architectural diagram in LUCID Charts rchitectural diagram Link: https://lucid.app/lucidchart/4698c1f4-05d6-409e-8b75-674aa7893ede/edit?viewport_loc=-102%2C77%2C2522%2C1302%2C0_0&invitationId=inv_d6fc401f-cc02-4f23-8e54-233310f9f66c

-Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.
-Open a support ticket and request a service limit

-Architectural diagram Link:
-https://lucid.app/lucidchart/4698c1f4-05d6-409e-8b75-674aa7893ede/edit?viewport_loc=-102%2C77%2C2522%2C1302%2C0_0&invitationId=inv_d6fc401f-cc02-4f23-8e54-233310f9f66c

-Architectural diagram on a napkin!
+Architectural diagram on a NAPKIN
 Link: https://github.com/FranklinMoux/aws-bootcamp-cruddur-2023/blob/main/napkin.jpg

+Researched the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

+Opened a support ticket and request a service limit